redis/redis-doc/topics/modules-api-ref.md

          This event is called when the instance (that can be both a master or a replica) get a new online replica, or lose a replica since it gets disconnected.
-         The following sub events are availble:
+         The following sub events are available:

              REDISMODULE_SUBEVENT_REPLICA_CHANGE_ONLINE
              REDISMODULE_SUBEVENT_REPLICA_CHANGE_OFFLINE